woocommerce/woocommerce/readme.txt

 = 3.2.2 - ? =
 * Fix - Fixed issue where VAT exempt users where still being charged VAT on the totals.
+* Fix - Escape attributes with commas in their names when exporting products.
 * Tweak - Correct spelling errors in on sale date descriptions for the legacy v1 REST API.

 = 3.2.1 - 2017-10-13 =